-The Cross-Connect is the room where the horizontal and/or backbone cabling is terminated and network electronics are installed.
-Depending on function, a cross-connect may serve as a main cross-connect (MC), a horizontal cross-connect (HC) or as both.
+The Cross-Connect is the room where the horizontal and/or backbone cabling is terminated, and network electronics are installed.
+Depending on function, a cross-connect may serve as a MC, as an HC, or as both.

-TIA/EIA-569-B: Commercial Building Standard for Telecommunications Pathways and Spaces provides a standard for the design and construction of the cross-connect.
+TIA/EIA-569 provides a standard for the design and construction of the cross-connect.

-All applicable local, state and federal codes shall be observed for the design of the cross-connect.
+All applicable local, state, and federal codes shall be observed for the design of the cross-connect.

 The cross-connect shall be dedicated to the telecommunications function and related support facilities.

 The cross-connect shall not be shared with electrical installations other than those for telecommunications.
-Equipment not related to the support of the cross-connect (e.g., piping, ductwork, pneumatic tubing, etc.) shall not be installed in, pass through, or enter the cross-connect.
+Equipment not related to the support of the cross-connect (e.g., piping, ductwork, pneumatic tubing, plumbing, etc.) shall not be installed in, pass through, or enter the cross-connect.